 There are three organizations in the United States that certify pet groomers for both competency and skill.
 These agencies include:

-While a dog groomer might be a member of any, or all three of these organizations they may or may not be certified.
-If they have been certified it means they have undergone voluntary testing, both written and in the field in order to be certified.
+While a dog groomer might be a member of any, or all three of these organizations, they may or may not be certified.
+If they have been certified, it indicates they have undergone voluntary testing, both written and in the field to be certified.

 The highest level of certification a dog groomer can achieve is the Master Groomer Certification.

-Those who are members of these organizations are committed to obeying a strict code of ethics.
-This includes the ability to care for your pet with the utmost of care.
-You may contact any of the above organizations to determine if a groomer you wish to hire is a member of any, or all three.
+Those who are members of these organizations are dedicated to following a strict code of ethics.
+This includes the capability to care for your pet with the utmost care.
+You may contact any of the above organizations to verify if a groomer you wish to employ is a member of any, or all three.

-The groomer you choose might not be a member of an organization and there is nothing wrong with that, but groomers that are assures that they are in contact with a professional organization.
+The groomer you select might not be a member of an organization and there is nothing problematic with that, but groomers that are members ensures that they are in contact with a professional organization.
 They have access to training material, education and certification opportunities.

-If you have any special concerns about leaving your dog with a groomer, then by all means, speak up.
-It’s better to let the groomer know right away that you’re worried about your dog.
-Perhaps you’ve just adopted a puppy and this is his very first visit, or maybe you’re dog is older and he has arthritis.
-Whatever the case may be, let the groomer know so your mind is at ease before walking out the door of the pet salon.
+If you have any particular concerns about leaving your dog with a groomer, then by all means, voice them.
+It’s preferable to inform the groomer immediately that you’re concerned about your dog.
+Perhaps you’ve recently adopted a puppy and this is his very first visit, or maybe your dog is older and he has arthritis.
+Whatever the situation may be, inform the groomer so your mind is at ease before departing from the pet salon.